 For further information on Child Safe Standards, see the Commission for Children and Young People.

 Maribyrnong City Council Youth Services’ statement of commitment to child safety

 Maribyrnong City Council has zero tolerance for the abuse of children and young people.
 As part of the Child Safe Standards, we commit to:

 - preventing the abuse of children and young people in our care, by identifying risks early and removing and reducing these risks

 - taking all allegations and concerns about abuse very seriously and responding to them consistently, in line with our policies and procedures

 - complying with all legal requirements, including reporting suspicions of abuse to police and/or child protection.

 We celebrate diversity across our organisation.
-In particular, we promote the equal participation and cultural, emotional and physical safety of young people who are often marginalised.
+In particular, we promote the equal participation and cultural, emotional and physical safety of children and young people who are often marginalised.
 This includes children and young people who are Aboriginal, from refugee or migrant backgrounds, who are same-sex attracted or gender diverse, and/or have a disability.